Captives

 Micro Captives Under A Microscope: Converting Your 831(B) To An 831(A)

 831(b) captives are coming under increased scrutiny by the IRS.
 Instead of abandoning a working solution, consider converting your captive to an 831(a).
-Download your complimentary white paper to learn:
+Download our white paper to learn:

 - Why the IRS has cracked down on 831(b) captives